 Mr. Blair received his B.A.
 (Hons.) from Queen's University in 1965 and his LL.B. from University of Toronto Law School in 1968.
-He was called to the Bar in Ontario in 1970 and was designated a Queen's Counsel in 1982.
+He was called to the Bar in Ontario in 1970 and was designated a King's Counsel in 1982.
 He practiced primarily in the field of general civil litigation, with an emphasis on corporate/commercial litigation and administrative law, during his career at the Bar.

 While a member of the Superior Court, Mr. Blair was Co-Chair of the Civil Justice Review, an initiative that conducted a broad review of the civil justice system in Ontario and made extensive recommendations regarding the implementation of an integrated series of reforms to that system in the mid 1990's.
 He was active in the development and implementation of alternative dispute resolution techniques both before and after his appointment to the Bench.
 He was a member of the Steering Committee which oversaw the implementation of a Court-connected ADR Centre in Toronto, the first of its kind in Canada, and was closely involved with the Mandatory Mediation project in Toronto and the introduction of case management and mediation into the court system in Ontario.

 Mr. Blair has spoken at and participated in numerous legal and judicial education programs, both as a lawyer and judge.
 He has also participated in various judicial and legal education and reform initiatives internationally, including projects involving judges and lawyers in Uganda, Kenya, Tanzania, Rwanda, Jamaica and Dubai.